 Credits are not property and have no monetary value.

 Credit Request.
-The Fleet Operator or Rental Agency, as applicable, shall request the credit by providing all required information and documentation specified in Section 3009(i) at least 45 days prior to the phase-out date of the LSI Forklift for which the credit will be used to delay compliance.
+The Fleet Operator or Rental Agency, as applicable, shall request the credit by providing all required information and documentation specified in Section 3009(i) at least 45 calendar days prior to the phase-out date of the LSI Forklift for which the credit will be used to delay compliance.

 Executive Officer Review and Approval